lucky/openbsd-notes/src/daemons/gunicorn.md

 # Gunicorn

-Running a [Gunicorn](https://gunicorn.org/) service on OpenBSD is easy.
+Running a [Gunicorn](https://gunicorn.org/) daemon on OpenBSD is easy.
 Make sure to have Gunicorn installed:

 ```shell